Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 :::

 :::note
-Really, the when we use the term "non-pooled" more often than not we are referring to the concept that a `GameObject` will be instantiated on both the server and the clients each time an instance is spawned.
+Really, when we use the term "non-pooled" more often than not we are referring to the concept that a `GameObject` will be instantiated on both the server and the clients each time an instance is spawned.
 :::

 ### Pooled Dynamic Spawning